brianbuccola/brianbuccola.github.io/_posts/2013-03-02-maintaining-an-academic-website-part-2-pushing-to-server.md

 - `footer.html`
 - etc.

-All of that is already integrated into `index.html` when `md2html.sh` is executed.
-In fact, you also don't need to transfer over `md2html.sh` or `push-website.sh` either, or the directory `.push-website`.
+All of that is already integrated into `index.html` when `md2html` is executed.
+In fact, you also don't need to transfer over `md2html` or `push-website` either, or the directory `.push-website`.

 Really, you just need to transfer the main HTML file `index.html`, the stylesheet `mystyle.css`, and any downloadables, like stuff in `images/` and